-- Recommended Content – Just a few days after you send the welcome email to new subscribers, you can then send out an email with recommended content.
+Just a few days after you send the welcome email to new subscribers, you can then send out an email with recommended content.

 When this happens, you can send an automated email to remind them of what they’ve left behind.

-Much like the email newsletter, email drip campaigns not only allow you to stay in touch with subscribers on a regular basis.
+Much like the email newsletter, email drip campaigns allow you to stay in touch with subscribers on a regular basis.

-How to Increase Your Email List Subscribers
+How To Increase Your Email List Subscribers

 It’s important that you get your leads and customers to give their permission before you send out any marketing emails.

 1. Develop A Lead Magnet

 The valuable offer is often targeted content that aims to help individuals better understand and solve their greatest challenges.

 One of the keys to creating a successful lead magnet is to make your offer specific.
 Here’s an example of what that might look like:

-It’s clear what the report provides – information on how to grow enough food to feed a family of 4 in just 4 square-feet of space.
+It’s clear what the report provides – information on how to grow enough food to feed a family of 4 in just 4 square feet of space.

 Here’s another example of an effective lead magnet that is simple and specific: